thehackersgroup/hack/README.md

 # Motion analytics in the wild

 ## Challenge
-Extract and classify distinct motion patterns from inertial data, in order to track activity
+Extract and classify distinct motion patterns from inertial data in order to track activity

 ## Method